1. What are textiles?

 Textiles that could be reused or donated make up 10% of the waste stream in Nova Scotia and take up valuable space in our landfills.
 Diverting textile waste from landfills will save space for items that have no current recycling programs.
 Donating your textiles also helps feed the demand for this material both locally and internationally.
 Currently, the supply of textiles does not meet the growing market demands.
 Many marginalized citizens could benefit from a greater supply of affordable clothes.
 Let’s keep the supply coming so everyone benefits!

-Only fabric based items may be placed in the donation bin or dropped off at a donation site.
+Only fabric based items may be dropped off at a donation site.
 Please do not drop off electronics, non-fabric toys, mattresses, blue bag recyclables, garbage or other non-textile items.
 See the list of acceptable items above for donation.
 Please contact us if you have any item specific questions.

 7. Does my donation stay in my community?